vogler/MA/README.md

 MA
 ==

-Verifying specification conformity of C programs using the static analyzer Goblint
+Verifying Regular Safety Properties of C Programs Using the Static Analyzer Goblint